Ron Hines DVM PhD

 Excessive Accumulation of Oral Bacteria And Their Toxic Products

-As disgusting as it sounds, everyone’s mouth is teaming with bacteria. (ref) Our pets are no exception, having over 181 different types of bacterial inhabitants. (ref) (Pets and their owners share many of these bugs. (ref 1) (ref 2)
+As disgusting as it sounds, everyone’s mouth is teaming with bacteria.
+Our pets are no exception, having over 181 different types of bacterial inhabitants. (read here) Pets and their owners share many of the same oral bacterial and fungal organisms.

-But just as on our skin surface, your pet’s body has multiple ways to keep those bacteria in check. (ref) Oral bacteria have a natural tendency to cling to surfaces.
-If vigorous chewing and rubbing action does not occur, those bacteria accumulate on the teeth surfaces forming something called biofilms. (ref) Left to thicken, biofilms progress to a porous, soft plaque that later to hardens into solid, mineralized tartar.
-When this occurs, your pet’s natural protections breaks down because of the hiding spaces plaque and tartar afford the bacteria.
-The majority of the bacteria that live in these situations are those that flourish when there is little or no air present (anaerobic bacteria).
+But just as on its skin surface and in its lower digestive tract, your dog and cat’s body has multiple ways to keep these bacteria in check. ( read here ) Oral bacteria have a natural tendency to cling to surfaces.
+If vigorous chewing and rubbing action does not occur, those bacteria accumulate on the teeth surfaces forming something called biofilms.
+Left to thicken, biofilms progress to a porous, soft plaque that later hardens into a solid, mineralized tartar.
+When this occurs, your pet’s natural protections breaks down because of the hiding spaces plaque and tartar afford these bacteria.
+The majority of the bacteria that live in these situations are those that flourish when there is little or no air (oxygen) present (=anaerobic bacteria).

-The chronic inflammation and irritation of gum disease activate bone-destroying cells in your pet’s body called osteoclasts. (ref) With time, those cells are involved in exposing more and more tooth root and destroying the tissues that normally anchor your pet’s teeth into its jaws.
-Read about that process here.
+The chronic inflammation and irritation of gum disease activate bone-destroying cells in your pet’s body called osteoclasts.
+With time, those cells are involved in exposing more and more tooth root and destroying the tissues that normally anchor your pet’s teeth to its jaws.

 What Are The Effects Of Gum Disease On The Rest OF My Pet’s Body?